pwsera/sole-and-ankle/README.md

+# About

+This solution was made by [@pwsera](https://github.com/pwsera) during the [CSS for JS Developers course](https://css-for-js.dev/).

+Access the initial files at the _main_ branch [here](https://github.com/pwsera/sole-and-ankle/tree/main) and try your own solution!

 # Sole&Ankle — Module 4 workshop

-In this workshop, our goal is to finish building an e-commerce store!
+In this workshop, our goal is to finish building an e-commerce store using flexbox properties and styled-components.

-The good news is, most of our work is done already.
-We just need to write some additional CSS to construct the layout; things are a bit messy right now!

 - Access the Figma: https://www.figma.com/file/kAL3AumTUV11y1IqHhltB6/Sole-and-Ankle-%E2%80%94-Mockup